10. 100-500 Women Travelers and Merchants on the Silk Roads

 A pearl is formed when a microscopic irritant gets stuck inside a bivalve like a clam or an oyster.
 The bivalve will naturally protect itself by developing a smooth layer around the irritant.
 This layer is made of the same smooth and shiny layer that lines the shell as the creature grows.
 For thousands of years, natural pearls were harvested from the Persian Gulf, the Red Sea, the Indian Ocean and the Gulf of Mannar in Sri Lanka.
 During the Han Dynasty, a pearl industry emerged in the South China Sea.

-Finally, the impact of women on the Silk Road came out of their activities as consumers.
-In many cases, it was women who bought the trade goods that made life sweet—silks to wear, art to ornament their homes, and spices to flavor their food.
-The 1st century Roman cookbook by Apicius includes pepper, ginger, turmeric, and other eastern ingredients in just about every recipe.
+Finally, the impact of women on the Silk Road resided in their activities as consumers.
+In many cases, women bought the trade goods that made life sweet—silks to wear, art to decorate their homes, and spices to flavor their food.
+A 1st century Roman cookbook by Apicius includes pepper, ginger, turmeric, and other eastern ingredients in just about every recipe.
 While all elites could enjoy fine dining and beautiful clothing, Pliny the Elder blamed the expensive tastes of women for the money Romans wasted on eastern goods.
 He himself lived in a splendid oceanside estate but it was the pearls, gems, and silk worn by women that offended him.
 At the same time, Roman sources reveal that eastern trade goods appealed to many women for reasons deeper than vanity or decadence.

 As in Buddhist traditions further east, the traditional religions and mystery cults of the Roman Empire placed a high value on the incense and spices used in prayer.
 Spices were also used in medicine.

-Finally, the impact of women on the Silk Road came out of their activities as consumers.
-In many cases, it was women who bought the trade goods that made life sweet—silks to wear, art to ornament their homes, and spices to flavor their food.
-The 1st century Roman cookbook by Apicius includes pepper, ginger, turmeric, and other eastern ingredients in just about every recipe.
+Finally, the impact of women on the Silk Road resided in their activities as consumers.
+In many cases, women bought the trade goods that made life sweet—silks to wear, art to decorate their homes, and spices to flavor their food.
+A 1st century Roman cookbook by Apicius includes pepper, ginger, turmeric, and other eastern ingredients in just about every recipe.
 While all elites could enjoy fine dining and beautiful clothing, Pliny the Elder blamed the expensive tastes of women for the money Romans wasted on eastern goods.
 He himself lived in a splendid oceanside estate but it was the pearls, gems, and silk worn by women that offended him.
 At the same time, Roman sources reveal that eastern trade goods appealed to many women for reasons deeper than vanity or decadence.

 As in Buddhist traditions further east, the traditional religions and mystery cults of the Roman Empire placed a high value on the incense and spices used in prayer.
 Spices were also used in medicine.